jplusplus/jquest/README.md

 ### Build the container

-To ease the deployment of jQuest, we provide a Docerfile to build the app and get ready for production with a single command line:
+To ease the deployment of jQuest, we provide a Dockerfile to build the app and get ready for production with a single command line:

     docker build -t jquest .